Jump to a section:

 Oregon Workers’ Compensation Premium Rate Ranking Summary: A comparison of workers’ compensation premium rates for all 50 states.

-Union Membership and Coverage: Private and public sector labor union membership, coverage, and density estimates compiled from the Current Population Survey.
+Union Membership and Coverage Database: Private and public sector labor union membership, coverage, and density estimates compiled from the Current Population Survey.
 Estimates are available by state, detailed industry, detailed occupation, and metropolitan area.

 U.S. Bureau of Labor Statistics, Local Area Unemployment Statistics: Monthly and annual employment, unemployment, and labor force data for Census regions and divisions, states, counties, metropolitan areas, and many cities, by place of residence.

 U.S. Bureau of Labor Statistics, Occupational Employment Statistics: Employment and wage estimates for over 800 occupations.
-These estimates are available for the nation as a whole, for individual states, and for metropolitan and nonmetropolitan areas.
-There is also data available for WDAs on MERIC’s website.
+These estimates are available for states and for metropolitan and nonmetropolitan areas.
+MERIC’s website provides data on WDAs.

 U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages: Includes data on the number of establishments, monthly employment, and quarterly wages, by NAICS industry, by county, and by ownership sector, at various geographic levels (national, State, and Metropolitan Statistical Area (MSA)).